 In addition to the space that ODEO provides for interaction among diverse students within the Graduate School, there are a number of cultural centers and student organizations that bring together students of specific ethnicities, genders and other underrepresented experiences.

-The Asian-American Cultural Center, Afro-American Cultural Center, La Casa Cultural and Native American Cultural Center sponsor scholarly lectures, social events, dinners and excursions that put diverse students in touch with each other, introduce them to Yale’s vast array of intellectual resources, facilitate the sharing of research and provide mentoring.
-In addition to benefiting from events sponsored by the Lesbian and Gay Studies program at Yale, graduate students from the GLBTQ community participate along with faculty and administrators on ODEO’s LGBTQ advisory committee.
-Beginning each fall with the Women in Graduate School reception, ODEO sponsors a number of events that explore the lives of women in academe, often in collaboration with the Women Faculty Forum, the Women’s and Gender Studies program, Women in Science at Yale and the Office for Women in Medicine.
+The Asian-American Cultural Center, Afro-American Cultural Center, La Casa Cultural, and the Native American Cultural Center sponsor scholarly lectures, social events, dinners and excursions that put diverse students in touch with each other, introduce them to Yale’s vast array of intellectual resources, facilitate the sharing of research and provide mentoring.
+Students may also benefit from events sponsored by the Lesbian and Gay Studies Program at Yale, the Women Faculty Forum, the Women’s Gender Studies Program, Women in Science at Yale, and the Office for Women in Medicine.

 The ODEO Director and graduate fellows meet regularly with counterparts from peer institutions to learn about resources and programs for diverse students that are in development elsewhere.
 ODEO is committed to sharing this knowledge with graduate students by adopting successful programs and directing students to materials maintained by other institutions, such as the Association of American Colleges and Universities, the American Council on Education and the American Association of University Women.